matthewfeickert-talks/talk-software-citation-workshop-2022/talk.md

 .kol-1-2.large[
 - In Tuesday's session, Daniel Katz already gave very nice high level overview of software citation .bold[principles] and .bold[tools]
 - This is an .red[opinionated] summary of the tooling landscape and examples of workflows
-   - Full disclosure: Opinions formed from pyhf development.
+   - Full disclosure: Opinions formed from pyhf development and from Scikit-HEP community discussions (c.f.
+[Eduardo's talk](https://indico.cern.ch/event/1211229/contributions/5150204/)).
 - Meant to be recommendations to software developers on making your work as .bold[easy to cite as possible]
    - These recommendations can transfer to experiment software as well ]